mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 * Design patterns
 * Ethics in software engineering

+These concepts are about, technical knowledge, teamwork, project management and organization, and ethical responsibility in software development.
+These topics made me realized how real-world software engineering work.
 In this essay, I'll focus on two of these topics: user interface frameworks and coding standards.

 ## User interface frameworks